kensanata/emacswiki-light-theme/README.md

  [x] test with 2nd level headers, h3
  [x] try dotted underline for links
  [x] try sanserif font - like serif a bit better
  [x] try orange text for links - too garish
  [x] make gotobar text smaller
  [ ] make new logo with 'emacswiki' in it
  [ ] make a menu bar along top for the search box and logo/sitetitle
+ [ ] make logo and gotobar narrower to use less space

 * Other
  [ ] change menu items from "SiteMap" to "Site Map", etc
  [ ] update the favicon
- [ ] add links to emacs main page, manuals, twitter, rss [ ] add a back to top link at bottom
+ [ ] add links to emacs main page, manuals, twitter, rss
+ [ ] add a back to top link at bottom

 There is an image gallery with screenshots of some of the existing themes at http://imgur.com/a/czk9D.